Last updated on April 30th, 2008 at 12:59 pm

 With so many recalls of toys last year, the awareness of paint containing lead has never been higher.
 And the worry doesn’t stop at just toys.
 There are lots of places where children can be exposed to lead.
-Having grown up in a new home myself and now living in a new(er) home with my own family, I never really gave much worry to the thought of lead poisoning.
+Having grown up in a new home myself and now living in a new(er) home with my own family, I never really worried about the thought of lead poisoning.
 But if you’re living in an older house (one built before 1978), you have more cause for concern.
-In general, pediatricians don’t generally even test for lead in children, unless you meet certain criteria.
-I know that our pediatrician hasn’t even asked us whether or not we live in a house that was built before 1978.
+Pediatricians don’t even test for lead in children unless they meet certain criteria.
+I know our pediatrician hasn’t even asked us whether or not we live in a house built before 1978.
 That’s kind of disturbing.

 - Avoid purchasing non-brand or older toys likely to contain lead paint.